GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Challenge 2: Get started with Gemini Code Assist

 ### Introduction
-TODO: Code base is poorly documented, add comments here Find a bug in the repository
-Write a test

-generate an OpenAPI spec to document the rest APIs for the Quotes app With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Gemini.
+With a solid starting point for the Quotes app, it is time to enhance the code base.
 First, get a good understanding of what the Quotes application is currently doing, as well as a sense of how to prompt Gemini Code Assist.
+Then, start by adding comments to each method.
+The code base is poorly documented, so this will help your team understand each method and ensure that anything they add is useful and not duplicated.

+Next, use the debugging features of Gemini. **TODO: Add bug that can be discovered**

+We can also use Gemini to generate an OpenAPI spec for all the operations in the QuoteController.java class.

+Finally, write a unit test for **method (to be filled in**)
 ### Description
 In this challenge, you'll seek to get comfortable using Gemini Code Assist.
 Design your prompts to explain the current Quotes application, get a full code review and description, and see if Gemini Code Assist can translate your code into a different language.